 ❌ DON’T put medication in checked baggage when traveling.
 Leaving medications in checked luggage runs the risk of having them lost or stolen while on the go.
 Additionally, your luggage is exposed to extreme temperature shifts while in the cargo hold, which can potentially degrade the medication’s effectiveness.

 Proper medication storage only takes a few minutes of careful planning.
-Following these dos and don’ts can help keep your family safe and preserve the life of your medications.
+Following these dos and don’ts can help you to keep your family safe and to preserve the life of your medications.

 Incorporating these safe storage practices for medications has the potential to positively impact your overall health and wellbeing, and prevent any unforeseen medication-related incidents.
 This highlights the importance of medication safety in daily life.
 Knowledge is power, and in this case, it is the power to help you manage life and health in the most effective way.
 As always, it is important and necessary to consult your pharmacist or doctor if you have any specific questions about your prescribed meds.

 Storing Medications with Hero: A Smart Solution for Medication Management

 - Efficient Storage: Say goodbye to traditional pill organizers and hello to Hero.
 This smart dispenser can store up to a 90-day supply of 10 different medications, making it a great option for those who need to keep meds in a more organized and efficient manner.

 - Smart Dispensing: When it's time to take your medicine, Hero alerts you.
 With the press of a button, your dose is dispensed.
 This eliminates the need to carry multiple original bottles of medications or rummage through a kitchen cabinet or dresser drawer for the right pill.